 Who Am I?

 Taylor Marsh writes buzzworthy thrillers.
-She is a magician who cracks open mysteries of life tied to the psychic and sacred.
-Her gripping thriller MAY BE FATAL hit Amazon’s top 100 and was named “One of the Buzziest Books of February” by New In Books.
+She cracks open mysteries of life tied to the sacred and psychic.
+Her gripping thriller MAY BE FATAL hit Amazon’s top 100 (in three categories) in 2019 and was named “One of the Buzziest Books of February” by New In Books.

 “CITIZEN KATE is unlike any other political thriller.
 Trump’s gone, but the disruptive politics of the era remain.
 The new president watched his predecessor and learned from his unforced errors.
 So, he’s more dangerous, and so are his White nationalist allies.
 But psychic profiler Dr. Kate Winter is on to them.” – Taylor Marsh

-Taylor’s psychological thrillers can be found near Sarah A. Denzil… Her women characters tread where safe spaces are hard to find.
+Her psychological thrillers can be found near Sarah A. Denzil… Taylor’s women tread where safe spaces are hard to find.

 CITIZEN KATE is a disturbing political thriller.